notblackout/kf2-controlled-difficulty/chat.md

 Chat commands may be issued at any time CD is loaded: in the warmup session before a game starts, during a wave, during trader time, or after a game has ended.

 Every chat command belongs to exactly one of two categories: `CDAUTH_READ` or `CDAUTH_WRITE`.
-An example of a `CDAUTH_READ` command is **"!cdfakeplayers"**, which prints the current FakePlayers setting.
-An example of a `CDAUTH_WRITE` command is **"!cdfakeplayers 5"**, which sets FakePlayers to 5.
+An example of a `CDAUTH_READ` command is **"!cdmaxmonsters"**, which prints the current MaxMonsters setting.
+An example of a `CDAUTH_WRITE` command is **"!cdmaxmonsters 36"**, which sets MaxMonsters to 36.

 `CDAUTH_WRITE` commands apply immediately when issued outside a wave (i.e. in pregame warmup, trader time, or after a game has ended).
 However, when a `CDAUTH_WRITE` command is issued mid-wave, it delays application via a mechanism called "staging".
 This means the command writes your modification to temporary storage without applying it to the live game configuration.
-It immediately responds with a string like "Staged: FakePlayers=5".
+It immediately responds with a string like "Staged: MaxMonsters=36".
 As soon as the wave ends -- either due to the trader opening, the team winning, or the team dying -- your changes are applied, and CD displays a reminder notification displaying the option name and the new value that it has just copied from temporary storage to the live game configuration.

 `CDAUTH_READ` commands always respond immediately.  `CDAUTH_READ` commands are aware of the staging mechanism.
 If a `CDAUTH_READ` command is issued mid-wave after relevant configuration writes have been staged, it will report both the actual and staged values.